Attracting the Electroweak Scale to a Tachyonic Trap: Discussion and Conclusions

 \section{Discussion and Conclusions}

-The four basic conditions for constructing models of cosmological relaxation as originally outlined in Ref.~\cite{Graham:2015cka} are: i) dissipation of kinetic energy, ii) self-similarity, iii) Higgs back-reaction and iv) long time period of scanning field evolution.
 In this letter, we propose a novel explanation for the smallness of the electroweak scale based on the dynamical evolution of the attraxion field $\phi$ during the era of inflation.
-Our construction shares conceptual similarities and the minimality of the original relaxion model transposed in a regime of high initial velocity.
-Nevertheless, the resulting dynamics and phenomenology are fundamentally different.
+Our construction shares conceptual similarities and the minimality of the original relaxion model~ transposed in a regime of high initial velocity.
+Nevertheless, the resulting dynamics and phenomenology are entirely different.
+In particular, it addresses the four basic conditions for constructing models of cosmological relaxation as outlined in Ref. ~\cite{Graham:2015cka} in the following fashion:

-In particular, the Higgs back-reaction in our setup is achieved thanks to the extremely rapid production of Higgs particles via tachyonic resonance at special points on the trajectory of $\phi$.
-The kinetic energy is transferred to the back-reaction potential and is dissipated due to the subsequent dilution of the produced Higgs number density.
-Self-similarity is a consequence of the axion-like nature of the attraxion.
-However, the height of the barriers are constant in contrast to the relaxion and the convergence to the electroweak scale is ensured by the attractive nature of the back-reaction potential.
-Lastly, the fourth condition is no longer necessary since the attraxion is fast-rolling and the whole process is completed in less than 10 e-folds of inflation.
+\begin{enumerate}[label=\roman*)] \item Higgs back-reaction is achieved thanks to the rapid production of Higgs particles via tachyonic resonance at special points on the trajectory of $\phi$. \item Dissipation of kinetic energy is achieved thanks to the energy transfer in the back-reaction sector and the subsequent dilution of the produced Higgs number density due to the inflationary expansion. \item Self-similarity is a consequence of the axion-like nature of the attraxion.
+However, the height of the barriers remains constant. \item A long period of scanning field evolution is no longer necessary since the attraxion is fast-rolling and the whole process is completed in less than 10 e-folds of inflation. \end{enumerate}

 Among models of cosmological relaxation, our proposal uniquely features a rather sizeable pseudoscalar-Higgs coupling and a pseudoscalar mass heavier than the Higgs mass.
 The model is thus realized without the requirement of transplanckian field space.
-Finally, the most promising experimental avenue for the detection of the new state $\phi$ become again collider searches.
+Ultimately, the most promising experimental avenue for the detection of the new state $\phi$ become again collider searches.
 For the case of New Physics at the $\mathcal{O}(10-100)$ TeV scale, the attraxion can be directly probed at future colliders with the $14~\rm TeV$ Muon Collider offering the best sensitivity.